Gouravmehra-gif/data_scraping_with_llm/README.md

-# data_scraping_with_llm
+# data-scraping-with-Langchain
-This repo contains code to scrape dynamic website with the help of LLM's
+This repo contains code that demonstrate how we can introduce AI in our Data Scraping scripts.